wip-opensource/dynapp-localization/README.md

 ## Release Notes

+### 0.1.5
+- Improved string detection to also include itembindings, files with arrays and items
+- ignore image files
+- ignore attribute bindings

 ### 0.1.4
 - Added highlighting of strings that are hard coded, showing quickfix when cursor is inside it.